wanglichenxj/Inductive-and-Unsupervised-Representation-Learning-on-Graph-Structured-Objects/README.md

     <img src="presentation/concept_1.png", width="450">
 </div>

-Multi-view action recognition targets to integrate complementary information from different views to improve classification performance.
-It is a challenging task due to the distinct gap between heterogeneous feature domains.
-Moreover, most existing methods neglect to consider the incomplete multi-view data, which limits their potential compatibility in real-world applications.
+Inductive and unsupervised graph learning is a critical technique for predictive or information retrieval tasks where label information is difficult to obtain.
+It is also challenging to make graph learning inductive and unsupervised at the same time, as learning processes guided by reconstruction error based loss functions inevitably demand graph similarity evaluation that is usually computationally intractable.

 <div align="center">
     <img src="presentation/framework_1.png", width="1000">
 </div>

-In this work, we propose a Generative Multi-View Action Recognition (GMVAR) framework to address the challenges above.
-The adversarial generative network is leveraged to generate one view conditioning on the other view, which fully explores the latent connections in both intra-view and cross-view aspects.
-Our approach enhances the model robustness by employing adversarial training, and naturally handles the incomplete view case by imputing the missing data.
-Moreover, an effective View Correlation Discovery Network (VCDN) is proposed to further fuse the multi-view information in a higher-level label space.
-Extensive experiments demonstrate the effectiveness of our proposed approach by comparing with state-of-the-art algorithms.
+In this paper, we propose a general framework SEED (Sampling, Encoding, and Embedding Distributions) for inductive and unsupervised representation learning on graph structured objects.
+Instead of directly dealing with the computational challenges raised by graph similarity evaluation, given an input graph, the SEED framework samples a number of subgraphs whose reconstruction errors could be efficiently evaluated, encodes the subgraph samples into a collection of subgraph vectors, and employs the embedding of the subgraph vector distribution as the output vector representation for the input graph.
+By theoretical analysis, we demonstrate the close connection between SEED and graph isomorphism.
+Using public benchmark datasets, our empirical study suggests the proposed SEED framework is able to achieve up to 10% improvement, compared with competitive baseline methods.